kiba/Writings/atg/chp1_stranger_things.md

 "This is the episode when you die in a black hole.
 You won't have any trouble watching it?" the billionaire questioned.

 "No, not at all," Cromwell said.
 "When I let go of that rope, I thought I was going to die anyway."

+Immediately, however, the television version of his stargate command wasn't clearly the same as his.
+For example, the Stargate lacked all the symbols needed and the addresses were too short.
+He realized that this is a science fiction series designed to entertain people, not a documentary of Stargate Command.
+Even so, he can't help but be jarred by some of the difference.

+What didn't change was the people.
+Everyone looked pretty much the same.
+He can't help but feel sorry for the men who were trapped by the black hole.
+And he was reminded constantly of his interactions with Colonel O'Neil throughout the episode.
+Even his death was basically on spot.

+"What do you think of it, Colonel?"
+Sinclair wondered.

+Cromwell sniffed a little before answering, "obviously entertainment, but the gist of the story is preserved.
+First of all, this episode was not the first time we met.
+My job required me to understand the layout and to partly understand the operation of the Stargate and how SGC operate."

+"So the television series can't fully be relied on as the gospel truth, then," Swift reasoned out.

+"Well, I am convinced that you think I am fiction," Cromwell moved on.
+"But I want to go home."

+Swift sighed as he rubbed his forehead.
+"Of course you do.
+But I have no idea how to get you home.
+Or how I acquired this stargate.
+Or if you're a simply a figment of my imagination!
+It's a dream come true that you're real.
+You're not my childhood dream but you're close to it.
+I was in my twenties when the first startgate episode aired...I don't know."

+"Relax, he's not your figment of your imagination.
+I am here," the fat man tried to assure the billionaire.

+"Thanks.
+But you could be a figment of my imagination too.
+Right now, I just realized the horrible implication of my favorite science fiction series coming true."

+"And what's that?" the airmen wondered.

+"The System Lords.
+Replicators.
+The Ori.
+The Wraith.
+A good story needs a villain, and a series like stargate required a villain on a galactic scale."
+Swift shook his head.
+"This is not an adventure, but a nightmare."

+"I never thought of it that way.
+This was just the world we live in.
+Though I never heard of those villains that you mentioned."

+"They only get more terrifying as the series progressed.
+Replicators, are for example, self-replicating von neumnan machines.
+They like to eat technologies and they are practically unstoppable.
+The Ori are an ascended race of people with fanatical desire for more worshippers.
+The Wraith, well, they are space vampires."

+The Colonel arched his right eyebrow.
+"Space vampire?"

+"Yep.
+Space vampire.
+They suck the very youth and vitality out of you, allowing them to live indefinitely."

+"Sounds terrifying.
+But are you going to assist me in getting home?"

+"Does it have to be now?"

+"As soon as possible."

+"Do you know the address to your Earth?"

+"No. Why would I need to know that?"

+"Damn, this is going to be harder than I thought.
+Follow me to the operation room."

+The operation room that hung over the stargate below did not disappoint, the set very much resembling Stargate Command's operation room, and yet modernized for two thousand fifteen.
+He assumed that it was, given the big flat screens displays that dominated the workstations.

+"Well, the monitor said that the fake protocol was overridden," Swift said as he sat down.
+The monitor was showing a whole lot of texts on a black background, but nothing else, unlike Swift's laptop, which would have a desktop and a recognizable graphical user interface.
+Strangely, it seemed that this obscenely wealthy man was very comfortable in this environment.
+"And....not good.
+It recorded a connection, but not an address."

+"How are we going to get Cromwell home if we don't know the address?
+Assuming that we can actually dial it, of course," Sinclair said.

+"We don't," Swift responded.
+"Not until I figure this out."
+The billionaire typed in a couple of command into the console.
+"And viola!
+Apparently, there's already addresses that were 'explored', but I am not betting them on their safety.
+None of them are designated as Earth or an off-world bases."

+Cromwell frown.
+He wasn't going to get home.

+"I saw a rover.
+Maybe you can use that to explore the gate address," Sinclair suggested.

+"Sure.
+There's a panel made specifically for sending in a MALP," Swift said, before turning to the airman.
+"Colonel, there should be a rover in the garage situated next to the gateroom.
+Let go retrieve it."

+Being a security conscious man, it didn't take long for him to grasp the implication of everything he heard and seen so far.
+"Wait!"
+Cromwell suddenly shouted.
+"Are you sure it's a good idea?"

+"How is it not a good idea?"
+Swift inquired.
+"We're going to get you home, and to do that, we need to explore the galaxy for clues."

+"You said that my universe is a dangerous place.
+We're not going to just waltz around without precaution and a proper backup."

+"Oh," Swift caught on.
+"I see what you mean.
+But what do we need now?"

+"We're going to need to talk to your government, particularly the commander-in-chief.
+They're gonig to take possession of your stargate here."

+"Wait?
+What!"
+Swift shouted indignantly.

+"Must I remind you of the national importance of this alien device right here."

+"You mean, planetary importance," the science fiction author corrected pendantry.
+Cromwell ignored that remark.

+"But I paid...like five thousand dollars for it!
+You can't take it away from me."

+"You got to be kidding me.
+Do you know what nat-" Sinclair briefly interrupted with, "planetary!" before Cromwell continued, "security mean?
+Your ownership of the most valuable engineering and scientific marvel pale to the importance to the lives of the people on Earth."

+Swift backed down.
+"Got it.
+You know, it's still so much to take in.
+The implication slipped my mind."

+Without warning, the gate started rotating again.

+"What now?!"
+Cromwell said in alarm as Swift's eyes scanned the console for the pertaining message.
+"We need to get the iris online, now!"

+Swift rapidly typed in a series of command futilely to try to shut down the connection.
+"We don't have the iris installed!
+I am trying to shut down the stargate!"

+"Well?
+Do we have guns?"

+"No," Swift replied.

+"I do not have a gun," Sinclair said.

+"GOD DAMN IT!"

+Cromwell, took out his pistol and went down the stairs before the gate connected.

+"I CAN'T SHUT IT DOWN!"
+Swift shouted at the top of his lung.

+With final chevron locked, the gate connected and the whirlpool splashed out.
+Moment laters, an old styled MALP rolled into view.
+The Colonel still did not lower his gun down.

+Then, nothing happened.

+"We're getting a signal from the rover!" the billionaire reported.
+"And it's looking at you, colonel!"

+For the second time in his very short stay, the Colonel once again felt puzzled as he stared at a vehicle that can only come from Stargate Command.